-The composition of food can vary widely, depending, among other factors, on the variety of plant or animal, on growing and feeding conditions and, for some foods, on freshness.
-Food tables are based on average values from a number of samples analysed in the laboratory and therefore only provide a rough guide.
-Because of the errors mentioned above it is likely that there will be an error of ±10%
+The composition of a food can vary widely, depending, among other factors, on the variety of plant or animal, on growing and feeding conditions and, for some foods, on freshness.
+Food tables are based on average values from many samples analysed in the laboratory and therefore, only provide a rough guide.
+Because of the errors mentioned above, there will likely be an error of ±10%

 So what does the information tell us?

-The above product information tells us that every 100g of rice contains 2.4g of protein, 2.9g of fat, 20.5g of carbohydrate and you will consume 118 calories which is 5.9% of GDA for women and 4.7% of GDA for men.
+The above product information tells us that every 100g of rice contains 2.4g of protein, 2.9g of fat, 20.5g of carbohydrate, and 118 calories which are 5.9% of GDA for women and 4.7% of GDA for men.

 If you quote information from this page in your work, then the reference for this page is: